esimonetti/SugarDockerized/stacks/sugar710/README.md

-# Sugar Dockerized Sugar version 7.10
+# Sugar Dockerized Sugar version 7.10/7.11
-This repository will help you deploy a Docker based development full stack for Sugar version 7.10
+This repository will help you deploy a Docker based development full stack for Sugar version 7.10 or 7.11

 ## Docker linux host changes
 To be able to run Elasticsearch version 5 and above, it is needed an increase of the maximum mapped memory a process can have with.
 To complete it permanently run: